-One of the ways of identifying potential involvement in county lines are missing episodes (both from home and school), when the victim may have been trafficked for the purpose of transporting drugs and a referral to the National Referral Mechanism should be considered.
+One of the ways of identifying potential involvement in county lines are missing episodes (both from home and school), when the victim may have been trafficked for the purpose of transporting drugs.

 All concerns about children suspected to be at risk of or involved in county lines will be reported to the DSL as with any other safeguarding concern.
 The DSL will respond to the report by consulting Children's Social Care in order to establish whether a referral is required.
-The Home Office and the Children's Society published guidance:
+The Home Office and the Children's Society published guidance: Children and Vulnerable Adults